Ankr-network/ankrctl/CONTRIBUTING.md

    the issue tracker clean.
 The issue is still indexed and available for future viewers, or can be re-opened if necessary.

-## Setting up Go to work on doctl
+## Setting up Go to work on dccncli

-If you have never worked with Go before, you will have to complete the following steps in order to be able to compile and test doctl.
+If you have never worked with Go before, you will have to complete the following steps in order to be able to compile and test dccncli.

 1. Install Go.
 Make sure the Go version is at least Go 1.6.
    On Mac OS X, you can `brew install go` to install the latest stable version.